Australian Shepherd grooming is something every Aussie owner should learn. It will prevent tangles and knots that could be painful for your dog.

 The undercoat is thicker and softer than the guard hairs, especially around the dog’s neck and trousers.

 Australian Shepherds are very prone to shedding.
-Some dogs shed continuously, while others molt twice a year heavily, during the spring and fall.
+Some dogs shed continuously, while others shed twice a year heavily, during the spring and fall.

 How Often Should You Groom an Australian Shepherd?